Mighty Like a Rose: Release history

 The album was released initially on compact disc in 1991.
 As part of the Rhino Records reissue campaign for Costello's back catalogue from Demon/Columbia and Warners, it was re-released in 2002 with 17 additional tracks on a bonus disc.
 Several of these were recorded at Costello's home.

 Track listing

-All songs written by Elvis Costello, except where noted; track lengths taken from Rhino 2002 reissue.
+All tracks written by Declan MacManus, except where noted; track lengths taken from Rhino 2002 reissue.